Skip to main content

 4. Select Save.

-An unverified webhook URL will be generated.
-The next step is to create a Slack app that sends events to the workflow via a webhook.
+An unverified webhook URL is generated.
+The next step is to create a Slack app that sends events to the workflow through this webhook.

 To create a Slack app: